mehr-it/levi-assets-linker/README.md

 can be used to force HTTPS.
 Default is to use the same as the request scheme.

     AssetLinker::link($request, $paths, [['proto', 'https']]);

+### replacePath

+The `ReplacePathFilter` allows to do a regex replacement for the path component of the generated URL.
+This might be useful if e.g. you need to a prefix to the path. **Note: the path always starts with "/" if not empty**

+    // prepend prefix "_pfx" to the path AssetLinker::link($request, $paths, [['proto', 'https', '%^(/.*$%', '_pfx$1']]);

 ### webp
 The `PreferWebPFilter` allows to prefer webp images over other formats when the browser supports them.
-The arguments must identify the webp image builts by their name.
+The arguments must identify the webp image builds by their name.

     $paths = [
             'webp_small' => 'small/image.webp',